futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-12-08-functional-graphs.markdown

 ## Wrapping up

-The journey into graphs and related algorithm in functional programming for me started with a simple question that was surprisingly (for me) hard to answer:
+The journey into graphs and related algorithm in functional programming started with a simple question that was surprisingly hard to answer:
 *"How should I implement a graph algorithm in a functional programming language?"*.
 The plethora of resource about graphs in for imperative languages is not matched in the functional world, where adequate solution to the problem have surfaced only in the last 20 years or so and are restricted to the academic world.
-We started by analysing a unsatisfactory solution based on monads, then moved to a more satisfactory one that leverages monads only for perfomance reasons but had its roots in imperative programming and finally described inductive graphs that tackle the problem a completely new take on the problem and manages to achieve an elegant, clear, modular and efficient solution - caveat: efficiency doesn't come out of the box.
+We started by analysing an unsatisfactory solution based on monads, then moved to a more satisfactory one that leverages monads only for perfomance reasons but had its roots in imperative programming and finally described a solution based on inductive graphs that manages to achieve an elegant, clear and modular solution by choosing a different representation for graphs.
+They also guarantee asymptotically optimal running times for most graph algorithms, provided that the implementation of some key operations is done efficiently.

-One recurring pattern to achieve elegant and modular graph algorithms I noticed is the tendency to shift complexity from the algorithm itself to the data structures: for example implementing an inductive graph and active patterns is more complex than implementing an adjacency lists, and using a min-heap in the shortest path algorithm eliminates the need for bookkeeping when looking for the next cheapest path.
+On last observation is that one of the trade-offs to achieve elegant and modular graph algorithms seems to be shifting complexity from the algorithm itself to the data
+structures: implementing an inductive graph and active patterns is more complex than implementing an adjacency lists, and using a min-heap in the shortest path algorithm eliminates the need for bookkeeping when looking for the next cheapest path.